ICPC2023-ss/GivFAM/README.md

 # GivFAM
 Code grayscale image visualization for software defect prediction with fusion attention mechanism (GivFAM).

-In this paper, we proposed a novel GivFAM approach, which simultaneously considers code visualization comprehension and fusion attention mechanism to extract the code feature.
-In software visualization, we improve the code image generation mechanism, avoiding the information loss caused by element mixing and image cropping.
-In fusion attention learning, we improve the deep neural network structure and feature extraction method and introduce fusion attention learning of spatial and channel attention weights.
-Defect prediction is carried out with the GivFAM-based feature.
+We proposed a novel GivFAM approach, which simultaneously considers code visualization comprehension and fusion attention mechanism to extract the code feature for software defect prediction.

 Prepare for Dataset
 =================
-- ` Download Java files from PROMISE database.`
+- ` Put the source code of the experiment software in folder ./data/archives.
+Available via github: https://github.com or other websites.`
-- ` Generate code images, run makeTxt.py and codeVis.py.`
+- ` Generate the code images corresponding to the java files.
+Please run makeTxt.py and codeVis.py sequentially.`
-- ` Data storage format should be like:`
+- ` The path structure of the prepared data images is as follows:`

 ```
 -data
   -archives
   -csvs
   -img
-    -Java project 1
+    - Project 1
-      -file 1
+      -file 1.png
-      -file 2
+      -file 2.png
       ...
-    -Java project 2
+    - Project 2
-      -file 1
+      -file 1.png
-      -file 2
+      -file 2.png
       ...
   -txt
 ```

-Build Running Environment (windows)
+Build Running Environment
 =================
 - ` Install required packages.`